John has been the MP for Weston, Worle and the Villages since 2005 and in 2015 he achieved the biggest majority on record in his constituency.

 In 1998 he was in charge of research for the Bow Group, a long-established and highly-respected Conservative think-tank where he commissioned and published papers on Reforming the House of Lords, Human Rights, Reforming Europe and recruiting more Conservative women MPs.
 He was also the author of an influential pamphlet ‘Member’s Rights’, which called for Conservative Party members to elect the Party’s leader: shortly afterwards the Party adopted this approach.

 In the 2001 General Election he nearly won Weston-super-Mare back from the Liberal Democrats, losing by just 338 votes after a recount, but finished the job at his second attempt in 2005.

-John is a member of Amnesty International; his hobbies are fishing and beekeeping.
+John is a member of Amnesty International and on the rare occasion that he isn’t working, he enjoys fishing and beekeeping.